Ian-kensington-chadwick-the-3rd/employee-db/README.md

 ## Description

-Note-maker Is a fullstack website application that uses express and node.js to save your data to a data base json folder.
+employee-db is server side application that uses sql, node, express, and inquirer to give you the ability to view,add,update employees,roles, managers, and departments in your database application

 ## what I learned

-I learned how to display data on a live server using node.js, express, and fs.
+* I learned how to use sql to create tables within an database
-I learned how to input middleware.
+* I learned how to query using mysql2 npm package
-I learned how to deplay an application to heroku.
+* I learned how to not cry